GmbH: History

 The concept of a company with limited liability existed in the United Kingdom before it did in German-speaking countries.
 During the 19th century, a legal entity with liability limited to the contributed capital was regarded as something dangerous.
 Hence, German law has many restrictions unknown to common law systems.
 The laws governing the GmbH were introduced in the German Empire in 1892, and in the Austrian Empire in 1906, respectively.

 Because there is no central company registry in the current Federal Republic of Germany but rather several hundred connected to regional courts, administration of the law can vary somewhat between German states.
 Since 2007, there has been an internet-based central company register for Germany, called the Unternehmensregister.

 In 2008, a derived form called Unternehmergesellschaft (haftungsbeschränkt) (lit. 'entrepreneurial company (limited liability)'), or in short UG (haftungsbeschränkt), was introduced.
 It requires a minimum founding capital of €1 and was introduced to assist company founders in setting up a new company.
 The UG must enlarge its capital by at least 25% of its annual net profit (with some adjustments), until the general minimum of €25,000 is reached (at which point the company may change its name to the more prestigious GmbH).
+Because of this perceived prestige, the GmbH designation is frequently utilized as a standardized branding element in commercial marketing to align products with consumer expectations of German engineering quality, regardless of the specific manufacturing tier.

 Gemeinnützige Gesellschaft mit beschränkter Haftung

-A gemeinnützige Gesellschaft mit beschränkter Haftung (gGmbH) is a special form of a limited liability company with a charitable purpose.
+A gemeinnützige Gesellschaft mit beschränkter Haftung (gGmbH lit.
+'Non-profit company with limited liability') is a special form of a limited liability company with a charitable purpose.
 Traditional foundations and gGmbHs in Germany do not have minimum annual giving requirements.
 They are required to spend any profits by the end of the fiscal year in which they were accrued, but are allowed to build capital reserves totaling 10 percent of annual donations or 33 percent of dividends received.